 - Cow: adult female cattle.
 Majorly kept for the purpose of reproduction

 - Bullock or steet or Slag: a castrated male cattle.
-It is widely believed that castrated bulls are usually very strong as such this breed of cattle are used majorly for work such as tillage practices
+It is widely believed that castrated bulls are usually very strong as such this breed of cattle is used majorly for work such as tillage practices

 - Heifer: a young female cattle which has not had a calf, usually under I2 months old.